LikwaMoyo/ContractMonthlyClaimSystem4/README.md

 - Lecture login: hr@example
 - Presentation

-- notes git user sameer is a mistake idk how it got there most probably from other projects

 ## For testing purposes
 - On the DbInitializer.cs, there 2 users that are used for testing to simulation logging in as a Coordinator or a Lecturer